Boniface316/bigdata_vqa/README.md

 This repo contains the notebooks I used for my experiments.

-- Supplementary material.ipynb computes the cost of a given coreset brute force, performs VQE experiments and QAOA
+- Supplementary material.ipynb contains the code I submitted together with my dissertation.
+It shows how I computed the cost of a given coreset brute force, performed VQE experiments and QAOA
-- TODO: add more notebooks
+- Experiments.ipynb: Contains all experiments that have been performed (TODO)
+- Visualisations.ipynb: Contains visualisations of the results (TODO)